wwatson4506/DiskIO/README.md

 The objectives are:

 - Support up to 4 USB Mass Storage devices, the native SDIO SD card and a SPI SD card and LittleFS devices.
 - Allow for 4 partitions per Mass Storage device Except LittleFS.
-Total of 32 logical drives and all types of LittleFS devices.
+Total of 32 logical drives with all types of LittleFS devices.
 - Use a volume name for access to each logical drive or use an index number for array of mounted logical drives.
 LittleFS will   use defined device names.
 - Be able to set a default drive (change drive).
 - Be able to parse a full path spec including drive spec, relative path specs and wildcard processing.
 - Use a more standard directory listing including time and dates stamps using the Teensy builtin RTC.
-- Properly process hot plugging including swithching default drive to next available drive it default drive is unplugged.
+- Properly process hot plugging including swithching default drive to next available drive if default drive is unplugged.
-- Keep all of this compatible with SD and FS and LittleFS.
+- Keep all of this as compatible with SD and FS and LittleFS as possible.

 Examples:
 - DiskIOTesting.ino: A simple test of some Diskio functions.
 - DiskIOMB.ino: A simple cli for testing most diskIO functions and demonstrating unified access to different types of Mass Storage devices on the Teensy.
 (SdFat, UsbFat and LittleFS).
+Being able to add commands so easly is really helpfull for debugging.
 - Hot plugging now supports unplugging the default device and switching to the next available device.
 This is not recommended if the device is in use.
 DiskIOMB is a partialy modified version of microBox for testing found here: http://sebastian-duell.de/en/microbox/index.html